-PHILOSOPHY AND ETHICS

-CURRICULUM AIM All students study Philosophy
+RELIGIOUS EDUCATION

+All students study Religious Education for one hour a week in lessons at Key Stage 3 and Key Stage 4.
+The curriculum plan follows aspects of the North Yorkshire Agreed Syllabus with a focus on Christianitu, Hinduism.
+Buddhism, Islam and Humanism.

+PERSONAL DEVELOPMENT

-and Ethics for one hour a week in lessons at Key Stage 3 and Key Stage 4.
-The topics that are covered include Health and Wellbeing, Relationships and Sex Education and Living in the Wider World.
-As part of this programme, we teach Religious Studies, following aspects of the North Yorkshire Agreed Syllabus with a focus on Christianity, Hinduism, Buddhism, Islam and Humanism.
-To further support the students' personal development we have a Character, Citizenship and Careers programme that is delivered in tutor time with a focus on raising aspirations and enabling students to be active citizens in their community and society as a whole.
+To further support students' personal development we have a PSHE and Careers programme that is delivered in tutor time and in PE and technology lessons with a focus on raising aspirations and enabling students to be active citizens in their community and society as a whole.
+Topics covered include Health and Wellbeing, Relationships and Sex Education and Living in the Wider World.